-We chose not to disclose brand names for two main reasons.
-First, the identification of brands was not central to the objectives of this research.
-Second, we wanted to avert any implication that brands other than those tested would be of less possible concern.
+Why didn't you disclose brand names in your studies?
+Dr. Steinemann chose not to disclose brand names for two main reasons.
+First, the identification of brands was not central to the objectives of her research.
+Second, she found similar emissions of hazardous air pollutants among all fragranced products tested, even ones called natural and organic, and she wanted to avert any implication that brands other than those tested would be of less possible concern.

 Is exposure to fragranced products associated with adverse health effects?

 Dr. Steinemann found that 34.% of Americans and 33.0% of Australians report adverse health effects when exposed to fragranced consumer products.
 For instance, 20.4% of Americans report migraine headaches, asthma attacks, breathing difficulties, or other health problems when exposed to air fresheners or deodorizers.
 Are the fragrances in these products natural or synthetic?

 Studies have found that "natural fragrances" can nonetheless contain synthetic compounds.
 Further, a review found that synthetic chemicals, derived from petroleum, constitute most of the raw materials used in fragrance formulations (Somyogi et al. 1998).

 Are "natural" or "organic" fragranced products any different?